California Solar Incentives and Rebates: How to Maximize Your Solar Savings | Solar.com

 If you divide the net cost of the project by the lifetime production, the cost per kilowatt-hour of home solar for this Los Angeles-area customer comes to:

-*Average price for April 2022 per the US Burea of Labor Statistics.
+*Average price as of July 2023 per the US Bureau of Labor Statistics.

 According to the Bureau of Labor Statistics, the average cost of grid electricity has increased by over 6% per year since 2017 in the Los Angeles metro area – but let’s use a 4% annual increase to be conservative.

-Here’s how the cost of solar versus grid energy in Los Angeles compares over the 25-year warrantied life of a solar system:
+Here’s how the cost of solar versus grid energy in Los Angeles compares over the 20 years:

 Is going solar worth it in California?